UIUC-iSchool-DataViz/spring2020/week01/lecture01.md

 ---

+## Syllabus: In summary

+ * Weeks 1-5: Basics of visualization (Python)
+ * Weeks 6-10: Interactivity and Viz Types (Python and Javascript)
+ * Weeks 11-15: Platforms and dimensionality (Python, Javascript, Web-dev methods)

+notes:
+basically, we'll start with the basics - I'm assuming you are coming in with Python experience

+---

 # Class Mission

-Your role as a _consumer_ of visualizations should change to also include the perspective of a _producer_ of visualizations.
+While you are already a _consumer_ of visualizations, your perspective should change to that of a _producer_ of visualizations.
+You should be comfortable reading AND writing imagery.

 notes:
 We will be discussing this as the semester goes on, but the principal outcome I